RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL

 \section{Abstract}

 Relational structures such as schema linking and schema encoding have been validated as a key component to qualitatively translating natural language into SQL queries.
-However, introducing these structural relations comes with prices: they often result in a specialized model structure, which largely prohibits the use of large pretrained models in text-to-SQL.
-To address this problem, we propose RASAT: a Transformer seq2seq architecture augmented with relation-aware self-attention that could leverage a variety of relational structures while at the meantime being able to effectively inherit the pretrained parameters from the T5 model.
-Our model is able to incorporate almost all types of existing relations in the literature, and in addition, we propose to introduce co-reference relations for the multi-turn scenario.
-Experimental results on three widely used text-to-SQL datasets, covering both single-turn and multi-turn scenarios, have shown that RASAT could achieve competitive results in all three benchmarks, achieving state-of-the-art performance in execution accuracy (80.5\% EX on Spider, 53.1\% IEX on SParC, and 37.5\% IEX on CoSQL). \footnote{Our implementation will be available at \url{https://github.com/LUMIA-group/rasat}. }
+However, introducing these structural relations comes with prices: they often result in a specialized model structure, which largely prohibits using large pretrained models in text-to-SQL.
+To address this problem, we propose RASAT: a Transformer seq2seq architecture augmented with relation-aware self-attention that could leverage a variety of relational structures while inheriting the pretrained parameters from the T5 model effectively.
+Our model can incorporate almost all types of existing relations in the literature, and in addition, we propose introducing co-reference relations for the multi-turn scenario.
+Experimental results on three widely used text-to-SQL datasets, covering both single-turn and multi-turn scenarios, have shown that RASAT could achieve state-of-the-art results across all three benchmarks (75.5\% EX on Spider, 52.6\% IEX on SParC, and 37.4\% IEX on CoSQL). \footnote{Our implementation is available at \url{https://github.com/LUMIA-group/rasat}. }